-Answer: For offices of less than 100 workyears, a ratio of 1 transfer for every 6 vacancies will be applied for the duration of the Collective Bargaining Agreement (CBA).
-At least five (5) of the career vacancies will be filled by conversion of PSEs to career status based on their relative standing.
+Answer: For offices of less than 100 workyears, a ratio of one (1) transfer for every six (6) vacancies will be applied for the duration of the MOU Re: Residual Vacancies-Clerk Craft.
+At least five (5) of the career (FTR & PTF) vacancies will be filled by conversion of PSEs to career status based on their relative standing.
+Once a transfer is accepted the remaining vacancies of the one (1) in six (6) ratio will be filled by PSE conversion.
+Calculations will be tracked to specific blocks of six (6).
+For the first time full-time opportunity in each block of six (6), if the relative standing date of the PSE within the installation (bid cluster) is older than the date of the request for a transfer to the installation, the PSE will be converted.
+The process will be continuous, in blocks of six (6).
+When an employee is being considered for transfer, if the employee/employer rejects the offer/request, the first vacancy will be filled by the review process as stated in the MOU Re: Transfers.
+If an employee is being considered for transfer into one of the remaining vacancies in the block of six (6), PSE conversion will take place only after exhausting all eligible employees pending in eReassign.

-Once a transfer is accepted the remaining vacancies of the 1 in 6 ratio will be filled by PSE conversion.
-Calculation will be tracked to specific blocks of six (6).
-When an employee is being considered for transfer, if the employee/employer rejects the offer/request, the vacancy will be filled by PSE conversion after exhausting all eligible employees pending in eReassign.
-To be eligible, the applicant must submit an application prior to the close of that month's posting.
-If the final result is a PSE conversion the transfer opportunity in the specific block of 6 cannot be made-up at a later date.
-This ratio will be reset per Q&A #14 (see below).
+To be eligible, the applicant must submit an application for transfer prior to the close of that month's posting in eReassign.
+If the final result is a PSE conversion, the transfer opportunity in the specific block of six cannot be made-up at a later date.